 While not wearing perfume, Kira has always a slight cinnamon-like scent.

-Once, she preferred to dress in long, concealing brown robes as to be as inconspicious as possible - this practice she abandoned, and dressess to stand out even more, in robes that emphasize her figure, in strog primal colours - snow white, night black, or striking reds or blues.
+Once, she preferred to dress in long, concealing brown robes as to be as inconspicuous as possible - this practice she abandoned, and dresses to stand out even more, in robes that emphasize her figure, in strong primal colours - snow white, night black, or striking reds or blues.
 She’ll adorn herself with silver jewelry bearing arcane symbols, generally half of the jewelry contrasting with the other half - for example, bearing the symbols of water ad fire respectively, or one half being adorned with sapphires and the other bearing rubies.

 Forbidden magic was forbidden for a good reason.
 Still, some think to know better and seek to dabble with arts they barely manage to understand, even less to control.

 So did Melissa Savarin, one of the leading wizards of the Annuili-Dersa academy.
-A woman learned and well-versed with the Arts she was, so much that hubris slowly snuck into her mind.
+A woman learned and well-versed with the Arts she was, so much that hubris slowly sneaked into her mind.